iltommi/qdb-documentation/source/concepts/security.rst

 Design
 -------

-The wrpme protocol, especially the serialization part, has been designed to resist buffer overflows and most of current denial of service (DOS) attacks, keep in mind however that wrpme is *designed* to accept large amounts of requests or arbitraty sizes and will therefore not limit incoming or outgoing requests in any way.
+The wrpme protocol, especially the serialization part, has been designed to resist buffer overflows and most of current denial of service (DOS) attacks.
+Keep in mind, however, that wrpme is *designed* to accept large amounts of requests or arbitraty sizes and will therefore not limit incoming or outgoing requests in any way.